YCChenVictor/blog-frontend/_posts/software/backend_related/node/2022-12-31-signup-login.md

 ## Introduction

-This article describes how to implement sign up and log in with

-* express-session
-* passport (For login authentication)
-  * middleware for authentication
-  * multiple authentication strategies
-    * Local Authentication (username and password)
-    * OAuth (e.g. Facebook, Google)
-    * OpenID Connect
-  * improve the security
-* bcrypt (encode password and store it in database, so attackers still cannot attack even they access database)
+This article provides a step-by-step guide on implementing sign up and log in functionality in your Node.js application using express-session for session management and passport for login authentication.
+It covers the usage of middleware for authentication, supports multiple authentication strategies including Local Authentication, OAuth (e.g., Facebook, Google), and OpenID Connect, and demonstrates how to enhance security by utilizing bcrypt to encode and store passwords securely in the database, ensuring protection against potential attackers.

 ## Why?